PullJosh/blog/content/posts/the-program-is-the-output/index.md

 Despite existing for a long time, this area of software is woefully underexplored.
 There is a vast landscape of programmable formats yet to be discovered.
 These new tools will empower users to do more, and experience great success as a result.
-We haven't yet seen all the computers can do; that power will only be unlocked with users at the wheel.
+We haven't yet seen all that computers can do; that power will only be unlocked with users at the wheel.